ceramicnetwork/.github/OVERVIEW.md

 ### Portable, Self-Sovereign Identity

 Self-sovereign identity (SSI) describes a system where participants can permissionlessly create and control their digital identity using one or more private keys.
 Technically, SSI could be enabled by any decentralized asymmetric cryptography system where public keys (identities) are controlled by private keys (passwords) such as bitcoin or ethereum.
-However, this type of system is still limited to the network on which these identities are registered, as well as the single account.
+However, this type of system is still limited to the network on which these identities are registered, as well as the single private key account.
 These two constraints function as silos that prevent this identity from being used interoperably in additional contexts.

 For identities to be truly flexible and portable across platforms and keys, which makes them more useful in practice, we need an additional identity abstraction that lives at a layer above blockchain accounts.
 This is the value of DIDs.
 On Ceramic, DIDs function as the global public identity and they can be controlled by any number of private keys from any blockchain or cryptographic system.
 DIDs provide a single interface that owners can use to identify themselves, interoperably sign messages, encrypt data, and auhorize/access control to off-chain services that is agnostic to which blockchain a user is on.
 DIDs are the antidote to private key and network lock-in.

 Additionally, SSI is often meant to include much more than direct control of an identifier.
 Most times, this identifier needs more context so others can interact with it, such as profile details.
-Ceramic provides additional document types (see above) that allow owners to add metadata and other additional information to their SSI.
+Ceramic provides additional document types that allow owners to add metadata and other additional information to their SSI.

-Decentralized identities follow a standard specification for base functionality, and there may be multiple DID method providers.
+DIDs follow a standard specification for base functionality, and there may be many DID providers.
 Ceramic supports DIDs as doctypes.
 Currently Ceramic supports the 3ID DID method, but additional ones may be defined on the network.

 ### Interoperable Data Ecosystems